pjdevries/plg_system_classextension/README.md

 `file`: the path of the file containing the class to be extended, relative to the website root.

 `route` an optional set of attributes, describing the route to match for the extended class for be effectuated.
+If not present, the extended class is always in effect.

 `route.name`: the name of the subdirectory to be added to the default path, when looking for an extended class definition and where the original class is copied to.